tholok97/imt2291-project2/backend/docs/api/playlist/addVideo.md

-#login
+#addVideo

-Login on the system.
+Add a video to playlist.

-Call by going to "api/user/login.php".
+Call by going to "api/playlist/addVideo.php".

 ##POST-method:

 ###JSON-variables:
 {
-    "username": The username.
+    "vid": The video id of the video to add.
-    "password": The password.
+    "pid": The playlist id.
 }

 ###Return